Chaitra6/Chaitra6/README.md

 ### Hi there, I'm Chaitra 👋

-A Full Stack Developer 🚀 from India, currently, I'm a working on CapStone Projects in FACEPrep.
+A Full Stack Developer 🚀 from India.
 Beside's programming, I'm a foodie, love to read novels and my favorite genres are Thriller, Horror and Science fiction.

 - 🌱 I’m currently learning to code better Full Stack Apps